josiah-mbao/chama-wallet/README.md

 A simple **FastAPI + Docker + PostgreSQL** backend for managing chama (group savings) members and their contributions.
-Built to demonstrate how to design, containerize, and run a real-world financial microservice in just a few hours.
+Built to demonstrate how to design, containerize, and run a real-world financial microservice.

 ---

 ## 🚀 Features

+* **🔐 JWT Authentication:** Secure user registration and login for API access.
+* **🧑‍💻 User Management:** Register new API users and retrieve current user details (`/users/me`).
-- 🧾 Register new chama members
+* 🧾 Register new chama members
-- 💰 Record contributions from members
+* 💰 Record contributions from members
-- 📊 Retrieve all members with their total contributions
+* 📊 Retrieve all members with their total contributions
-- 🐳 Fully containerized with Docker Compose
+* 🐳 Fully containerized with Docker Compose
-- ⚡ Built with FastAPI + SQLAlchemy + PostgreSQL
+* ⚡ Built with FastAPI + SQLAlchemy + PostgreSQL

 ---